PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed TB to give higher prio to buildJob with prodRole
   * fixed Merger to use the largest SN for merged files
   * fixed queryLastFilesInDataset to ignore merged files
   * fixed brokerageErrorDiag for non missing release errors